zodrickjohn/CoreIT/README.md

 ✅ With **CoreIT**, Arnav authenticates as a lender and accepts compute jobs inside a **sandboxed, encrypted container**.
 He earns credits or micro-payments securely — **without ever seeing the client’s code**, thanks to **Zero Knowledge Proofs**.

 ---

-### 🚀 Problem

-Access to high-performance computing is **expensive**, **centralized**, and **inaccessible** for many — especially students, indie developers, and under-resourced regions.

-Over 60% of personal devices stay **idle** most of the time, wasting potential compute resources.

----

-## 💡 Solution: CoreIT

-CoreIT bridges the compute gap by enabling users to:

-- 📤 Upload jobs (AI, graphics, or compute-heavy tasks)
-- 🧠 Securely execute them on idle machines (lenders)
-- 🔐 Ensure privacy with **Zero Knowledge Proofs**
-- 💸 Reward providers using **Solana Blockchain**

----